Celaeno1017/fbkmr/Readme.md

 - `n.cores`: Number of cores to use for parallel computing (defaults to half of total cores if not specified)

 For choosing the suitable number of subsets, we recommend that for each sub dataset, the sample size is around 1000.
-However, the number of subsets should not greater than square root of total sample size.
+However, the number of subsets should not be greater than the square root of the total sample size.

 ### Summarize model output

 **Plot the predictor-response function**

-One cross section of interest is the univariate relationship between each zm and the outcome, where all of the other exposures are fixed to a particular percentile.
+One cross-section of interest is the univariate relationship between each zm and the outcome, where all of the other exposures are fixed to a particular percentile.
 This can be done using the function PredictorResponseUnivar.
 The argument specifying the quantile at which to fix the other exposures is given by q.fixed (the default value is q.fixed = 0.5).

 ```r
 pred.resp.univar <- PredictorResponseUnivar(fit = fitkm, n_subset = 5, q.fixed = 0.5, n.cores = 4)